Cosculluela: Blanco Perla

 In 2014 Cosculluela left Universal Latino which lead to a bidding war among Latin labels to sign him, thanks to his success and much-publicized rap battle against Tempo.
 Warner Music Latina won the right to distribute Cosculluela's works through his Rottweilas Inc imprint and immediately began work on his latest album "Blanco Perla".
-Cosculluela released the hit single "Baby Boo" featuring renowned hitmakers Wise "The Gold Pen" and DJ Luian to prepare for his upcoming release.
+Cosculluela released the "Baby Boo" featuring Wise "The Gold Pen" and DJ Luian to prepare for his upcoming release.

-Although he began 2015 with a domestic violence charge, he otherwise enjoyed major success that year.
-He released the smash hit "Te Busco" with Nicky Jam, the first single from his album Blanco Perla.
+In 2015 Cosculluela released "Te Busco", featuring Nicky Jam, the first single from his album Blanco Perla.
 In October 2016, he released the album, which features major hits such as "Te Busco", "Manicomio", and "La Boda", the latter of which is about his wedding, which occurred in November 2015; it features singer O'Neill as well as an intro by rapper Kendo Kaponi.
 The album also features collaborations with artists such as Daddy Yankee, Nicky Jam, Farruko, Arcángel, De La Ghetto, and Tempo.

-Blanco Perla remains Cosculluela's most notable work in terms of popularity as the artist decided to leave behind his hardcore hip hop roots in favour of the modern mainstream reggaeton sound of artists such as J Balvin and Nicky Jam.
-Hit singles from the album such as "Te Busco" feat.
-Nicky Jam, Manicomio, "La Boda", and "A Donde Voy" featuring Daddy Yankee have garnered hundreds of millions of plays through various streaming platforms and become some of the most well-known songs of Cosculluela's catalogue.

-2021
+2021/2023

 In November 2021, Cosculluela signed an exclusive deal with ONErpm.
-The contract is also in partnership with his longtime label Rottweilas, Inc.
+The contract is also in partnership with his longtime label Rottweilas, Inc. and in the year 2023 released new album called Los Muertos.